danielsaidi/website_danielsaidi/_posts/2019/2019-01-29-async-operations-bitesized.md

     }

     func syncImage(_ image: UIImage, completion: @escaping ItemCompletion) {
-        // Implement this in some way :)
+        // Implement this in some way and all completion when done :)
     }
 }
 ```